The UK’s best clubs, hubs and co-working spaces for entrepreneurs

 As the name suggests, TechSpace is aimed solely at providing London’s tech start-up community with flexible working environments to co-work and collaborate.
-Based in three central London locations around Old Street the tenants range from app and game developers to film-makers and marketing companies.
-A partnership with Lammhults furniture designers ensures all three locations are stylish and comfortable with a creative atmosphere that lends itself to its occupation.
+Based in six central London locations around Old Street the tenants range from app and game developers to film-makers and marketing companies.
+A partnership with Lammhults furniture designers ensures all locations are stylish and comfortable with a creative atmosphere that lends itself to its occupation.
 Fast Wi-Fi, free tea and coffee and break-out areas are present as standard but table tennis seems to be the key feature of life at TechSpace with the website warning that, ‘no game is taken lightly’.
-With the exception of £315+VAT per month on the lower ground floor at Bath St, a permanent desk can be had at all three locations for £350+VAT with prices for private offices for up to eight available upon application.
-A reasonable price in comparison to other central London co-working spaces although one-month deposit and a notice period is required.
+There are a range of packages to suit growing start-ups.
+Fixed desks in a shared office space start at £410+VAT per month or from £505+VAT you can have desks in a private office.
+One step further and you could build out a whole enterprise floor, a customisable space from just £340+VAT per desk.

 We’d also give an honourable mention to creative industry clubs such as Soho House and The Hospital Club, which both offer excellent collaboration opportunities for creative and media start-ups, but cater to larger organisations as well.

-Another London based co-work space dedicated to supporting early stage tech start-ups, situated in St Katharine’s Dock, and a stone’s throw from Shoreditch.
+Another London based co-work space dedicated to supporting early-stage tech start-ups, situated in St Katharine’s Dock, and a stone’s throw from Shoreditch.
 It offers more than 230 fixed or rented seats with superfast WiFi, six retro arcade game themed meeting rooms and a 150 capacity event space.
-With an enviable position overlooking the marina – which is currently being developed into a modern tech hub – the space is already home to 2300 members and strongly encourages collaboration and creativity.
-As well as the standard mod cons it also features 8 ‘Skype Pods’ and multiple break out areas with video games and table football.
-Teams that apply for space are interviewed to see their potential with desks available for £349 + VAT per month.
+With an enviable position overlooking the marina – which is currently being developed into a modern tech hub – the space is already home to 2,300 members and strongly encourages collaboration and creativity.
+As well as the standard mod cons it also features 8 ‘Skype Pods’ and multiple breakout areas with video games and table football.
+Teams that apply for space are interviewed to see their potential with desks available for £379+VAT per month.

 The Melting Pot

-With three grade II listed Bloomsbury locations a short walk from Tottenham Court Road and Holborn tube stations, Rentadesk offers everything from hot desking at £195, to private desks at £295 per month and offices at £895 per month, for a minimum subscription period of three months.
+With three grade II listed Bloomsbury locations a short walk from Tottenham Court Road and Holborn tube stations, Rentadesk offers everything from hot desking at £95+VAT, to private desks at £395+VAT per month and offices at £1,180+VAT per month, for a minimum subscription period of three months.
 The space is a broad church, catering for software developers, graphic designers, journalists, architects and even traders, with tenants enjoying free internet, free snacks and free meeting areas.
 If you need to pull an all-nighter, Rentadesk is open 24/7 365 days a year and even has a membership specifically for night owls.
-You can also change your level of subscription at any time of you scale your business or your circumstances change, but one month’s notice must be given if you plan to leave.
+You can also change your level of subscription at any time if you scale your business or your circumstances change, but one month’s notice must be given if you plan to leave.